webfer/ansible-drupal/README.md

 3. **Install this application in your Drupal root:**

-   - Run the following command to install Ansible within our Drupal project:
+   - Run the following command to install Ansible within your Drupal project:
      `sudo ./installer.sh`
      Provide the password for your local machine.
      Note!
 Since it's an executable bash file, your local machine will prompt you for the password.